-According to the 2001 census of the (Census Scotland still to provide figures) people living in the Park, (Census Scotland still to provide figures) speak and/or read and/or write and/or understand Gaelic (Census Scotland still to provide figures) per cent of the population and ?? per cent of Scotland's total Gaelic speaking population.
+According to the 2001 census of 583 people living in the Park (3.1 per cent of the Park's population and 0.6 per cent of Scotland's total Gaelic population) have some Gaelic ability.
 The majority of these live in the Newtonmore and Kingussie area.

-Information compiled by Bord Na Gaidhlig for the 2009-2010 academic year found that there were three pupils in Gaelic-medium Nursery education and 23 pupils in Gaelic-medium primary school education in the Park.
+Information compiled by Bord na Gàidhlig for the 2009-2010 academic year found that there were three pupils in Gaelic-medium nursery education and 23 pupils in Gaelic-medium primary school education in the Park.
 There were also 11 fluent speaking pupils studying Gaelic at secondary school.

-There are a number of Gaelic bodies operating throughout the Park, offering services in Gaelic language and culture (a number of which are supported and/or funded by the CNPA.
+There are a number of Gaelic bodies operating throughout the Park, offering services in Gaelic language and culture (a number of which are supported and/or part-funded by the CNPA).